2021 Machine Learning - Computer Coding Challenge!

 This is in the spirit of an open hackathon.
 Teams will be provided several video transects, each with an assigned task.
 Pick your preferred platform, libraries, & developer tools – it’s all up to you with the distributed computing scale of Azure.
 Teams that participate will be judged on the accuracy of their counts or analysis.

 Each participating team member may register for Azure for Students to get $100 cloud credit plus free developer tools like Visual Studio Code and Python libraries for data science.
-Teams that qualify to attend the MATE ROV World Championship will receive additional Azure cloud credit with the value to be determined at the time of the event based on the number of teams selected.

 Are there prizes for this challenge?